 With Charey Fox (Fringecrest) and Patrick Scott (Mile Hi)

 For this gathering, we talked about how to organize neighbors to get things done in your community.
 As we implement Transition Streets (a program to help neighbors come together to learn and do practical actions to lower carbon footprints, conserve water, reduce waste, and strengthen communities) we heard from folks who have successfully organized their neighborhoods for events and projects.

 August 2, 2017 Transition Streets

 Building resilient neighborhoods, one street at a time

-For this gathering, we’ll be talking about Transition Streets, a program to help neighbors come together to learn and implement practical actions to lower carbon footprints, conserve water, reduce waste, and strengthen communities.
-We’ll be going through the outline of the program, share some examples, and talk about how we can bring it to our neighborhoods!
+For this gathering, we talked about Transition Streets, a program to help neighbors come together to learn and implement practical actions to lower carbon footprints, conserve water, reduce waste, and strengthen communities.
+We went through the outline of the program, shared some examples, and talked about how we can bring it to our neighborhoods!

 July 5, 2017 Picnic in the Park